Pietro di Donato: Early life

-Di Donato was born April 3, 1911, in West Hoboken, New Jersey (now Union City) to Geremio, a bricklayer, and Annunziata Chinquina.
+Di Donato was born April 3, 1911, in West Hoboken, New Jersey (now Union City) to Geremio, a bricklayer, and Annunziata Cinquina.
 He had seven other siblings.
 His parents had emigrated from the town of Vasto, in the region of Abruzzo in Italy.

 On March 30, 1923, Geremio Di Donato died when a building collapsed on him, burying him in concrete.
 Pietro, who was twelve at the time, left school in the seventh grade to become a construction worker in the trade union in order to help support his family.
 He retained his membership in the union his entire life.
 His father's death and his life growing up as an immigrant in West Hoboken were the inspiration for his writings.
 When his mother died a few years later, Pietro assumed full responsibility for providing for his family.
 Though he had little formal education, during a strike in the building trades he had wandered into a library and discovered French and Russian novels, becoming particularly fond of Émile Zola.
 He also took night classes at City College in construction and engineering.
 The family was eventually able to move to Northport, Long Island, where he continued to work as a mason, and was inspired by Zola's work to write about his own experiences in the Italian immigrant community.